Skip to content

 Hooks

-before and after hooks are also supported.
+before and after hooks are supported.
 They can receive a block directly, or the symbol name of a local method.

 ruby